 - For each underdrain have an accessible knife gate valve on its outlet to allow the option of operating the system as either an infiltration system, filtration system, or both.
 The valve should enable the ability to make adjustments to the discharge flow so the sum of the infiltration rate plus the underdrain discharge rate equal a 48 hour drawdown time.

 - Perforations should be 3/8 inches.
 Use solid sections of non-perforated PVC piping and watertight joints wherever the underdrain system passes below berms, down steep slopes, makes a connection to a drainage structure, or daylights on grade.

 - Spacing of collection laterals should be less than 25 feet.

 - Underdrain pipes should have a minimum of 3 inches of washed #57 stone above and on each side of the pipe (stone is not required below the pipe).
 Above the stone, two inches of choking stone is needed to protect the underdrain from blockage.

 - Pipe socks may be needed for underdrains imbedded in sand.
 If pipe socks are used, then use circular knit fabric.

 The procedure to size underdrains is typically determined by the project engineer.
-An example for sizing underdrains is found in Section 5.7 of the North Carolina Department of Environment and Natural Resources Stormwater BMP Manual.
+An example for sizing underdrains is found in the North Carolina Department of Environment and Natural Resources Stormwater BMP Manual.
 Underdrain spacing can be calculated using the following spreadsheet, which utilizes the vanSchilfgaarde Equation.
-The spradsheet includes an example calculation.
+The spreadsheet includes an example calculation.

 File:Underdrain spacing calculation.xlsx